 Another aspect is the long-distance dispersal kernel (see equation 1).
 This is different from the standard CA model, which presupposes an unrealistically local Moore neighbourhood (see Table 1).
 Again, it is unclear why the exponential form was chosen instead of other possibilities.
 Such exponential kernels are typical of gravity models employed for example in socio-economics.
 I concede this a more realistic approach than the Moore definition, but still it does not seem an accurate model for global trade networks, e.g., a power-law distribution (see paragraph starting at pp 5, line 11).

+Response: Since the reviewer has mentioned equation 1, we will assume that he/she is referring to short-distance dispersal (not long-distance).
+Guimapi et al. (2016), in their CA approach to model T. absoluta spread use Moore neighbourhood.
+We chose to follow their modelling procedure in this regard.
+Other methods could certainly be incorporated (such as von Neumann neighbourhood or a more radial spread), and those might be more realistic.
+We will definitely consider this for the future.
+We have added a sentence in this regard in the Discussion section.

+We surveyed the literature on modelling spread through trade network.
+Researchers have applied many different methods to model this aspect.
+We have included this discussion in the same section in the supplementary material.

+Typically, we have found power-law distribution being associated with the undirected, unweighted version of a network.
+Here, without the directionality and weights the network does not represent the domestic flows.
+Also, generally, fitting a network’s degree distribution to a power-law function is possible when the network is large.
+Our networks have a few hundred edges each.

 The analysis reveals the role of human-assisted spread of the pest of tomato, which quickly expands its range through city-to-city trade routes (see Fig 3).
 This is hardly surprising, but the analysis shows a potential to discriminate between different factors driving the epidemic spreading (e.g., role of markets).